 Yes, it’s only September, and yes, Thanksgiving is more than two months away, but it’s never too early to get into the holiday spirit.
 I consider myself to be a festive person, and I enjoy celebrating the small things.
 September 5, however, is no small day: it’s the day that Starbucks is unveiling its signature

 Driving through the Santa Monica Mountains, you might expect to find a few hiking trails, some breathtaking ocean views, and deserted canyon roads.
 Although all of these things certainly exist, also tucked into the mountain range is a wonderful restaurant named The Topanga Table.

-In an ideal world, when you get hungry in between meals, you’d make a delightful recipe made from whole foods.
+In an ideal world, when you get hungry in between meals, you’d make a delightful recipe made from healthy foods you purchased that day.
 However, that’s far easier said than done!
-The other day, a friend asked me to recommend some packaged snacks that are both tasty and nutritious, and I figured I would share my list with Zeitgeist
+The other day, a friend asked me to recommend some packaged snacks that are both tasty and nutritious, and I figured I would share

 New York is a cultural hub, and it no doubt has one of the best culinary scenes in the world.

 There are so many holidays throughout the year that many people celebrate– Christmas, Valentine’s Day, The Fourth of July, Thanksgiving– yet no one takes a day off to celebrate National French Toast Day!
 While this national day may not have any “real” significance behind it, being a breakfast lover, I wanted to share some of